Fannon/mobo-documentation/Modeling/manual.md

 $extend: /model/_Shape
 ```

-Mobo will inherit all properties of the referenced parent-object to the child-object where this statement was made.
+Mobo will inherit all properties of the referenced parent object to the child object where this statement was made.
 If an array of multiple parent objects is given, the inheritance order will be the order of the array.

 Properties of the child object will merge or overwrite inherited properties: